brightp-py/rnng-and-rts/README.md

+## Natural Stories Corpus

+This research project makes use of the Natural Stories Corpus, a database of reading times gathered from human participants reading stories.
+The corpus makes use of rare grammatical constructions to ensure variety and test models' syntactic capabilities.

+This corpus can be found at https://github.com/languageMIT/naturalstories.

+Richard Futrell, et al. "The Natural Stories corpus: A reading-time corpus of English texts containing rare syntactic constructions".
+Language Resources and Evaluation 55.
+1(2021): 63–77.

 ## Data file columns

 * **item** (reading-time files) - The story that this data point was pulled from. **NOT** to be confused with...